Crystalhhc/my-sharing/mydocs-en/docs/blog/posts/build-multi-language-website-mkdocs-material.md

 ---
 date: 2025-01-11
 title: Build a Multi-language Website with Mkdocs Material Theme
-author: Crystal Chen
+author: [crystalhhc]
 draft: false
 slug: build-multi-language-website-mkdocs-material
 description: Learn how to set up and manage a multi-language documentation website using MkDocs with the Material theme.
 This guide covers project structure, installation, and simultaneous development of English and Traditional Chinese versions.

 category:
   - Documentation
 tags:
   - mkdocs
   - multi-language
+  - material
-  - material-theme
+  - website
+comments: true

 ---

 # Build a Multi-language Website with Mkdocs Material Theme